AMReX-Astro/Castro/docs_new/source/faq.rst

    (note: the problem above is not bl_types, that just seems to be the way the error manifests itself).
-The source files are specified in the various Make.package files throughout the directory hierarchy. make will look through the directories in the VPATH_LOCATIONS to find the files.
+The source files are specified in the various Make.package files throughout the Castro directory hierarchy. make will look through the directories in the VPATH_LOCATIONS to find the files.

    There are 2 things you can do to check what’s happening.
 First, inspect